pedrovsn/dev-roadmap/backend/mid-level.md

 # Backend Mid

-Develop a Rest API using Java and SpringBoot and make the service available on an AWS EC2 instance or GCP Compute Engine.
+Develop a Rest API using

 ## Task

 ### Use case

-AlwaysNote is a technology startup that aims to replace quick note taking apps.
+AlwaysNote is a tech startup that aims to replace quick notes apps such as Keep and Notes.

 ### Resources